spiralofhope/WoW-sounds/README.markdown

 With many thanks to [AudioX II](https://wow.curseforge.com/projects/20522), without which this would have been bloody annoying to do.

-To use, simply unzip this to your `World of Warcraft\Data\Sound` directory.
+To use, simply unzip this to your `World of Warcraft\Data\Sound\_retail_` directory.
 By default, this directory is completely empty.
 On startup, when appropriately-named `.ogg` files are seen by the game, it will use the new sound instead.

 If you want muted sounds, check out: